winniewhkwan/advent-of-code-2022/README.md

 Here are my advent of code attempts.
 I've decided to use Python which I am unfamiliar with, so I'm using this as more of a learning opportunity.
 This also means I'm not trying to find the most optimal way to solve each challenge.

+Will be counting part two of the challenge as bonuses.

 ## Challenges

 | Day       | Challenge              |